Beaufort customer information

 There are approximately 17,000 retail clients and approximately 500 corporate clients in Beaufort Asset Clearing Services Limited.

-The creditors committee has agreed the basis for distributing the costs of the administration of Beaufort Asset Clearing Services Limited.
-The result of that means we expect the vast majority of these costs will be covered by FSCS compensation.
-This means we expect the vast majority of those customers affected will not lose any money as a result of the firm entering administration.
+we expect the vast majority of customers affected will not lose any money as a result of the firm entering administration.

 The return of funds will be dealt with under Beaufort Asset Clearing Services Limited but if you think you have further losses through your dealings with Beaufort Securities Limited you can make a claim to FSCS using our online claims service.

 As this would be a claim against a separately authorised firm, a further £50,000 limit of FSCS compensation would apply.

 What happens if I had money invested in Beaufort through another third party?